 Actions speak louder than words.
 Jesus did not come to preach grace but to be grace and He did this by loving unconditionally and forgiving indiscriminately.

 Jesus hung out with crooks and conmen and hookers and tax-collectors.

 He ate with sinners and Pharisees and reached out to filthy foreigners.

 He told stories of radical grace, defended the guilty, and forgave the unrepentant.

 And in the greatest demonstration of love the world has ever seen, he gave up His life so that through Him we might truly live.

 Some say it’s a meaningless phrase, like wet water or sunny sunshine.
 Others say hyper-grace is greasy grace, which is bad.
 Still others say it’s abundant grace, which is good.

-For from His fullness we have all received, grace upon grace.
-(John 1:16, ESV)
+For from his fullness we have all received, grace upon grace.
+(John 1:16)

-When describing the generosity of God, Jesus often used the phrase how much more.
-“If you who are evil give good gifts to your children, how much more will your heavenly Father give good gifts to those who ask Him!” (see Matt.
+When describing the generosity of God, Jesus used the phrase how much more.
+“If you who are evil give good gifts to your children, how much more will your heavenly Father give good gifts to those who ask Him!”
+(Matt.
 7:11).

 But where sin increased and abounded, grace (God’s unmerited favor) has surpassed it and increased the more and superabounded.
 (Romans 5:20b, AMP)